 Your entity provides credit (and needs to be registered) until the credit is completely repaid (or forgiven).
 Providing credit includes having a loan due to you that was originally made by another provider.
 For example, you will usually need to register if you have bought or been assigned a loan.

-Credit providers providing credit to retail customers will also need to belong to a dispute resolution scheme (see below).
+Credit providers providing credit to retail customers will also need to belong to a dispute resolution scheme.

 Financial service providers who have retail clients must belong to either an approved dispute resolution scheme or the reserve scheme established by the government.
-If you are a financial adviser employee or agent (including a QFE adviser) and your employer or principal is a member of a scheme you will be covered by their membership for the services you provide on their behalf.
+If you provide a financial advice service as an employee of a financial advice provider and your employer is a member of a scheme you will be covered by their membership for the services you provide on their behalf.
 The Ministry of Consumer Affairs administers the government's reserve scheme and has information on approved schemes.

 Do I need to register if I am a one-off or occasional issuer?